Last updated: April 3, 2023

 Getting to the Blue Mountains from Sydney is much easier than you may think.
-Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, as well as by bus (or coach).
+Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, as well as by bus or coach.

-1. Travel to the Blue Mountains by Car
+Travel to the Blue Mountains by Car

 The Blue Mountains is one of Sydney’s most popular day trip destinations, not only because this national park has so much to offer, but also because it’s so easily accessible from Sydney.

-The easiest way to get to, and to get around in, the Blue Mountains is by car.
-From Sydney, follow directions to Parramatta via Parramatta Road, and at Strathfield go on the M4 motorway that continues all the way to the Blue Mountains.
+To get to the Great Western Highway in the Blue Mountains from Sydney, follow directions to Parramatta via Parramatta Road.
+At Strathfield, go on the M4 Motorway that continues to the Blue Mountains.

 - Wentworth Falls